asmaaadel0/Maze-Solver-and-Line-Follower/README.md

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
 - If you have suggestions for adding or removing features, feel free to [open an issue](https://github.com/asmaaadel0/Embedded-Systems/issues/new) to discuss it.

+ ## License
+- The project is open source and released under the MIT License.